wp-plugins/seo-nutrition-and-print-for-recipes-by-edamam/readme.txt

 == Changelog ==

 = 2.2 =
+Nutritional information is now contained on the blog improving speed and reliability Improved Schema.org tagging with included nutrition in the tags Preview now shows nutritional information
+Improved formatting for narrow center column blogs Various bug fixes.

+= 2.2 =
 All recipes formatted with Edamam and including an image in the plugin are now searchable on Edamam.com and on Edamam's mobile apps.